changesets/changesets/README.md

 The `changesets` workflow is designed to help you from adding changes all the way through to publishing.
 It lets contributors inform you about their changes with their pull requests, then we automate updating package versions, and publishing new versions of packages based on provided information.

-Changesets has a focus on solving these problems for multi-package-repositories, and keeps packages that rely on each other within the multi-package repository up-to-date, as well as making it easy to make changes to groups of packages.
+Changesets has a focus on solving these problems for multi-package repositories, and keeps packages that rely on each other within the multi-package repository up-to-date, as well as making it easy to make changes to groups of packages.

 ## How do we do that?